-- The Equality Act places a duty on all organisations – protect your firm and your employees with a choice of engaging online training and handy reference booklets for individual members of staff.
+- The Equality Act has important implications for your firm – protect your business and your staff with online training and handy reference booklets.

-- Treating people fairly is good for business – it’s not just about compliance, our products are designed to raise awareness and encourage staff to think about the wider issues of ‘fair treatment’ in the workplace.
+- Treating people fairly is good for business – going beyond compliance, our products are designed to raise awareness and encourage staff to think about the wider issues of ‘fair treatment’ in the workplace.

 The right approach to Equality & Diversity